COUNSELLING SERVICES /

 What issues does Psychotherapy address?

-Psychotherapy is useful for a wide range of presenting concerns including: mental health; anxiety, depression, stress, personality disorders, eating disorders, illness, addiction, relationship, intimacy or commitment problems, family issues, abuse, violence and trauma
+Psychotherapy is useful for a wide range of concerns including: mental health; anxiety, depression, stress, personality disorders, eating disorders, illness, relationship, intimacy or commitment problems, family of origin issues, abuse, violence and trauma

-No. Psychotherapy is not rebatable through Medicare therefore you dont need a mental health plan.
+No. Psychotherapy is yet to be rebatable through Medicare therefore you are a privatly paying client and do not need a mental health plan.

 'Your pain is the breaking of the shell that encloses your understanding.'